Critical Comparison: Norwegian Cruise Line (NCLH) vs. The Competition

-Norwegian Cruise Line (NASDAQ:NCLH – Get Rating) is one of 30 publicly-traded companies in the “Water transportation” industry, but how does it contrast to its peers?
-We will compare Norwegian Cruise Line to related companies based on the strength of its risk, earnings, profitability, analyst recommendations, dividends, institutional ownership and valuation.
+Norwegian Cruise Line (NASDAQ:NCLH – Get Rating) is one of 30 publicly-traded companies in the “Water transportation” industry, but how does it compare to its peers?
+We will compare Norwegian Cruise Line to related companies based on the strength of its analyst recommendations, dividends, valuation, profitability, earnings, risk and institutional ownership.

-This is a breakdown of current ratings and target prices for Norwegian Cruise Line and its peers, as provided by MarketBeat.
+This is a summary of current recommendations for Norwegian Cruise Line and its peers, as reported by MarketBeat.com.

 |Sell Ratings